gdujany/scd-strasbourg-website/content/post/ball2020_bis.md

   caption: ""
   image: "foto1.jpg"

-summary: The Strasbourg Scottish Country Dancers are pleased to invite you to a workshop and social dance on Saturday 14 March ​2020, with Raphaëlle Orgeret, at the Foyer St Arbogast, 10 rue des Merovingiens, 67200 STRASBOURG.
+summary: The Strasbourg Scottish Country Dancers are pleased to invite you to a workshop and social dance on Saturday 31 October ​2020, with Patrick Chamoin, at the Foyer St Arbogast, 10 rue des Merovingiens, 67200 STRASBOURG.
 Music by Philippe and Sandrine Kocian.
 ---

 The Strasbourg Scottish Country Dancers are pleased to invite **advanced dancers** to our workshop and social dance